dekrypted/discord-image-logger/README.md

 ---

 # 💎 Features
-* Fast, Free, Easy
+* Fast, Free, and Easy!
-* 100% untraceable and private
+* 100% Untracable and Anonymous!
-* Requires only clicking a button on an image
+* Requires only clicking "Open Original"!
-* Can steal tons of info, including street address via GPS
+* Steals as much as possible, including your street address via GPS!
-* Under active development, many new features will be added
+* Under active development, many new features will be added!

 ---